Analog Protection System: Problems

 Historically, the original Macrovision technology was considered a nuisance to some specialist users because it could interfere with other electronic equipment.
 For example, if one were to run a video signal through a VCR before the television, some VCRs would output a ruined signal regardless of whether it is recording.
 This also occurs in some TV-VCR combo sets.
 Apart from this, many DVD recorders mistake the mechanical instability of worn videotapes for Macrovision signals, and so refuse to make what would be perfectly legal DVD dubs of legitimate video tapes, such as home movies.
 This widespread problem was another factor contributing to the demand for devices that defeat Macrovision.
 The signal has also been known to confuse home theater line doublers (devices for improving the quality of video for large projection TVs) and some high-end television comb filters.
 In addition, Macrovision confuses many upconverters (devices that convert a video signal to a higher resolution), causing them to shut down and refuse to play Macrovision content.

-Competitors
+Predecessors and competitors

+APS was preceded by Copyguard, the very first embedded videotape copy protection process, in 1975.
+Copyguard was originally developed by Trans-American Video, Inc., and licensed to numerous early tape duplication houses.
+However, it notoriously problematic, with many legitimately purchased tapes triggering unstable pictures on some TV sets.
+It fell out of favor by the early 1980s, with APS replacing it as the new de facto standard.

 Another form of analog copy protection, known as CGMS-A, is added by DVD players and digital cable/satellite boxes.
 While not invented by Macrovision, the company's products implemented it.
 CGMS-A consists of a "flag" within the vertical blanking interval (essentially data, like closed captioning) which digital recording devices search for.
 If present, it refused to record the signal, just as with the earlier ACP technology.
 Unlike digital recording equipment, however, analog VCRs do not respond to CGMS-A encoded video and would record it successfully if ACP is not also present.